Office of community standards, rights, and responsibilities

 • Outcome Issued: After the conclusion of the formal or alternative process an outcome is issued to the student via their @maine.edu email account.
 If a student is found in violation of the student conduct code there will be sanctions issued in the outcome letter.

-• Student Conduct Appeal Panel: The Appeal Panel is the appeal in the student conduct process.
-A review by a panel of at least three (3) people based on procedural error, consideration of new evidence, and inappropriate sanctioning.
+• Student Conduct Appeal Panel: The Appeal Panel is the process in which Student Conduct Outcome appeals are reviewed.
+A review will be conducted by a panel of at least three (3) people.
+Appeals must be based on procedural error, consideration of new evidence, and inappropriate sanctioning.

 • Case Closed: If a student does not file for an appeal then the case is closed.
 Once the appeals process concludes the case is closed.